CoryLR/Exploring-Cancer-and-Nitrate/dev-journal/2020-03-01-Project-1-Report/2020-03-01-Project-1-Report-Exploring-Cancer-and-Nitrate.md

 # Building an App to Explore Cancer and Nitrate

-**Project 1 Report**

 2020-02-23

-Cory Leigh Rahman, University of Wisconsin-Madison, Master's in GIS & Web Map Programming, GEOG 777: Capstone in GIS Development
+Cory Leigh Rahman, University of Wisconsin-Madison, Master's in GIS & Web Map Programming, GEOG 777: Capstone in GIS Development, **Project 1 Report**

 # Introduction